Azure App Service Web App for Containers FAQ

 No, the platform handles HTTPS termination at the shared front ends.

 Pricing and SLA

-A: You can only use A-Z, a-z, 0-9, and the underscore for application settings.
+You can use only letters (A-Z, a-z), numbers (0-9), and the underscore character (_) for application settings.